What is a Stocks and Shares ISA?

 It is very easy to transfer your Stocks and Shares ISA between providers.
 However, you must ensure you go through the ISA transfer process to retain the tax-free benefits and not close the ISA down and then re-invest the money.

-From the start of the 2024/25 tax year, if you want to transfer a Stocks and Shares ISA that has been contributed to in the current tax year, then you can now make full or partial transfers to a new provider.
+Following a change to the ISA rules in 2024/25, if you want to transfer a Stocks and Shares ISA that has been contributed to in the current tax year, then you can now make full or partial transfers to a new provider.

 You can transfer money from cash ISAs across to Stocks and Shares ISAs and any transfer of ISA contributions made in previous years will not count towards your current year’s ISA allowance.